 Norway is one of the world’s most beautiful countries, but it’s also one of the most expensive to visit.
 Thankfully there are ways to minimize the costs for your family, while actually improving your experience.
-One such way is to buy an Oslo Pass.
+If you are going to visit Oslo, we recommend you buy an Oslo Pass.

 The Oslo Pass gives the holder free admission to over 30 museums and attractions plus free use of public transportation.
 If it’s not free with the Oslo Pass, then chances are you can still get a decent discount with it.